-Your organization may be relatively new to leveraging prospect research in its drive to cultivate donors.
-Likewise, you (as researcher) may not yet have the opportunity to be present at these key meetings where major gift prospects are reviewed.
-The major gifts management meeting is a staple of all organizations with genuine major gifts programs.
-In this context, fundraisers and management meet to discuss a slate of key prospects – those that are being actively solicited for these gifts and those that are in earlier stages of cultivation.
-Depending on your organization, you may not be involved in this meeting, may be involved in a token way or may have a much stronger role from the perspective of prospect management.
+Perhaps you may not yet have the opportunity to be present at Major Gift Management meetings.
+The meeting is a staple of all organizations with genuine major gifts programs.
+(Not those that occasionally raise major gifts.)
+In this context – in this meeting, fundraisers and management meet to discuss a slate of key prospects, those that are being actively solicited for these major gifts and those that are in earlier stages of cultivation.
+Depending on your organization, you may not be involved in this meeting, may be involved in a token way or may have a much stronger role from the perspective of contributing through prospect management.

 Here are ten actions that may help you get invited to these meetings and also promote your participation in them:

-1. Start with the mundane: schedule the meetings, ensuring that the numerous persons are available.
+1. Start with the mundane: schedule the meetings, ensuring that the numerous persons can attend.

 2. Be the gopher that organizes the agenda: gather prospect names from fundraisers and management.